Make an Appointment

 To schedule a screening for Barrett's with our esophageal services team, please call 888-717-4463 or complete an online appointment request form.

-At the UCI Health Digestive Health Institute (DHI), our UCI Health esophageal specialists examine the interior of the esophagus and the upper part of the small intestine with an endoscope, a flexible catheter that is threaded down the throat and esophagus to the upper part of the small intestine.
+At the UCI Health Chao Digestive Health Institute, our esophageal specialists examine the interior of the esophagus and the upper part of the small intestine with an endoscope, a flexible catheter that is threaded down the throat and esophagus to the upper part of the small intestine.

 A new technology, Cellvizio®, is revolutionizing the treatment of Barrett's esophagus and GERD by eliminating the customary delays for sample biopsies to be studied in the pathology lab.
 The Cellvizio system is an endoscope equipped with the world's smallest microscope.
 This enables physicians to examine the tissue at the cellular level then remove the precancerous tissues, all in one nonsurgical procedure.